skijit/notes/programming/aws/developer-cert-notes.md

 - Walkthrough
   - When you name your queue, you should suffix the type of queue (e.g. fifo) to keep things clear
   - Configuration options (for a FIFO queue)
-    - `Default Visibility Timeout`: the length of time that a message received from a queue will be invisible to other receiving components.
+    - `Default Visibility Timeout`: the length of time that a message received from a queue will be invisible to other receiving components, after it is consumed once.
+      - it's a mutex
       - Consumers have 2 operations: Read and Delete.
 But the queue doesn't know if a consumer has successfull received or processed a message it has served on a read, so it's up to the consumer to delete it.
 This timeout hides the message in the queue from other consumers while it waits for a Delete message from the given consumer.
-      - Basically- it's a mutex

       - Default value is 30sec
     - `Message retention period`: how long it holds a message before deleting it (1-14 days)
     - Maximum message size (256 KB is system max)